mabyre/WpfAppCore1/readme.md

 ﻿# WPF .NET Core ToolKit
-Tookit: means you can rapidly add a new test
+Toolkit: means you can rapidly add a new test
 add a UserControl connect it by a button on main window

 ## 22/04/2022